 Current Projects: I believe in collaborative & interdisciplinary research to maximize innovation & policy impacts.
 Below are some examples of current projects with ongoing data collection; Please contact me for more information.

-I maintain a Global Tracker of studies on Violence Against Women and Children during COVID-19 (with Megan O'Donnell at the Center for Global Development).
-Over 160+ studies are included - please contact me if you have a study to add!
+I maintain a Global Tracker of studies on Violence Against Women and Children during COVID-19 (with Megan O'Donnell at the Center for Global Development) with 200+ studies included - please contact me if you have a study to add!

 The collaborative is a group of inter-disciplinary researchers advancing the research agenda and evidence-to-policy linkages between cash transfers and IPV in LMICs.
 This project includes a qualitative follow-up to the Government of Ghana's LEAP 1000 cash transfer program to better understand decreases in IPV found in the quantitative impact evaluation [with the Transfer Project, including Clare Barrington, Tia Palermo, Ray Aboringo & Akalpa Akaligaung].
 Qualitative fieldwork undertaken October & November of 2019.